madfish-solutions/sol2ligo-course/src/content/functions-function-modifiers/content.md

 There are no modifiers and analogs for Solidity view/pure functions.

-In Ligo at list one argument and any return value must be present.
-In the example below, if the function doesn't require any arguments, in Ligo it consumes one argument of `unit` type (similar to `void` in C/C++; nothing).
+In Ligo at least one argument and any return value must be present.
+In the example on the right, if the function doesn't require any arguments, in Ligo it consumes one argument of `unit` type (similar to `void` in C/C++; nothing).
 The same applies to functions without return value (that are absolutely pointless in Tezos): the return value and its type is replaced by `unit`.